robotframework/SeleniumLibrary/README.rst

 Selenium2Library 3.0 and newer      Selenium 2 and 3  Python 2.7 and 3.3+  Thin wrapper for SeleniumLibrary 3.0 to ease transition.
 ==================================  ================  ===================  ===============

-The only project that is developed further is SeleniumLibrary 3.

 History
 -------